Akon just unveiled his $6 billion ‘futuristic’ city in Senegal. The reviews are mixed.

 Tourism was hit especially hard in the country of nearly 16 million, which strives to leverage its glittering Atlantic shorelines.
 A four-month airport closure — followed by border restrictions that now allow mostly citizens and residents to enter — has cast adrift many workers here, whose average wages are about $189 a month.

-“We can show to the rest of the world that Senegal is a destination despite the impact of covid-19,” Tourism Minister Alioune Sarr said Monday as he stood beside Akon.
+“We can show to the rest of the world that Senegal is a destination despite the impact of covid-19,” Tourism Minister Alioune Sarr said Monday as he sat beside Akon.
 “That Africa is a land of opportunity.”

 Akon cited the experiences of Black Americans as his inspiration.
 He wanted to create an upscale refuge for them, he said — a home that could help connect people with African ancestry to their roots.